 Cream pies, like this coconut cream pie, are a perfect opportunity.
 Don’t want to make your own custard?
-Make some instant pudding instead.
+Make some instant pudding instead (and mix in the shredded coconut before it sets).
 Use a store-bought crust.
 Pile on the Cool Whip instead of homemade whipped cream.

 Will a “semi-homemade” pie taste the same as a made from scratch pie?
 No, of course not.

 But baking (or non-baking, as is the case with this pie) is about enjoying the process, and if making custard stresses you out?
 It’s totally not worth it.

 - Pie Plate: Use a 9-inch pie plate to make a thick pie.